adegard/markdown-cv/index.md

 ENOGIA enables its customers to produce decarbonised electricity and to recover waste or renewable heat.

-ENOGIA offers the largest range of small ORC machines on the market, with modules rated from 10kW to 180kW of electricity.
-ENOGIA’s unique architecture keeps operations, supervision and maintenance as intuitive as possible.

-I'm responsible of Sales Development in Southe Europe area, especially Italy.
+- I'm responsible of Sales Development in Southe Europe area, especially Italy.

 `2019-02/2024`
 __DEC S.p.A.__, Lainate, Lombardia, Italia, <a href="https://www.dec.group/">dec.group</a>